devashravan/devashravan/README.md

-### Hi there 👋
+### Hi, I am Shravan 👋

-My name is Shravan, an undergrad at IIT Roorkee, passionate about all things that make life easier, machines smarter, and technology more exciting.
+I'm a sophomore at IIT Roorkee, driven by a passion for making life simpler, machines smarter, and technology more exciting.
 <!--
 1. H1
 2. oneliner H2